mitmedialab/MITLegalForum/docs/README.md

 > The mission of this conference is to provide a forum for legal practitioners, technologists, scholars and business professionals to (A) discuss the current and likely future impact of AI and blockchain technologies on the law, and (B) develop an initial framework for the evaluation, prioritization and practical application of AI and blockchain technologies to the law.

+This standard [welcome message to participants](http://mitlegalforum.org/welcome.html) provides more background on the structure and flow for the MIT Legal Forum conference event on October 30-31, 2107.

 ## Signup to Participate

 To participate in the MIT Legal Forum on AI and Blockchain, you must [create a profile and signup for sessions on our event site](http://mitlegalforum2017.sched.com).
 You can [signup on our event site](https://mitlegalforum2017.sched.com/tickets) in two ways.
 One way to signup is by registering as an online participant for the general public webcast through [MIT-Law-AI-Blockchain.EventBrite.com](https://mit-law-ai-blockchain.eventbrite.com).
 When you sign up through EventBrite you will receive announcements and updates about Legal Forum live content streams from the MIT Media Lab and relevant hashtags for general online participation.
 The other way to signup is to request an invitation [through the standard intake and consent form](https://goo.gl/forms/unO3Do94Mi04bItH2) to actively engage and contribute to the discussion as an online attendee or an in-person attendee.

-More invitations are requested than can be extended due to space and resource limitations.
-This standard [welcome message to participants](http://mitlegalforum.org/welcome.html) provides more background on the structure and flow for the conference event on October 30-31, 2107.
+We regret that more invitations are requested than can be extended due to space and resource limitations.

 ## Confirmed Speakers
 * **Additional speakers will be announced through the month of October**